ikarus-project/ikarus/docs/website/01_theory/assembler.md

 The available requirements are explained on the [FE requirements page](feRequirements.md).
 `dirichletFlags` is not used in this assembler.

-It assembles the reqested scalar quantity.
+It assembles the requested scalar quantity.
 A call to this function could look as follows:
 ```cpp
 ScalarAssembler myAssembler(...) // (1)
 // other code